-‘Rick And Morty’ Season 3 Teaser Trailer: First Sneak Peak Trolls Eager Fans
+‘Rick And Morty’ Season 3 Teaser Trailer: First Sneak Peek Trolls Eager Fans

 Adult Swim has released the first teaser trailer for the highly anticipated Rick and Morty Season 3, however, it’s not quite what many fans were expecting.
 The animated sitcom from Dan Harmon is set to air its third season in 2017, so when Adult Swim released a YouTube clip titled “Exclusive!
 Season 3 Opening Scene”, many fans were understandably excited.

 However, according to Mashable, the clip wasn’t quite what many fans were expecting.
-The clip turned out to be a Rick and Morty themed take on the internet prank, Rickrolling.
-The trailer uses clips from previous episodes of the show to create the lyrics to the Rick Astley song “Never Gonna Give You Up”.
-Of course, neither did the trailer provide a long-awaited release date for the third season of the animated show as many fans might have hoped.
+The clip turned out to be a Rick and Morty-themed take on the internet prank called “Rickrolling.”
+The trailer uses clips from previous episodes of the show to create the lyrics to the Rick Astley song “Never Gonna Give You Up.”
+Of course, the trailer also didn’t provide a long-awaited release date for the third season of the animated show as many fans might have hoped.
 However, perhaps the release of this short joke clip from Adult Swim suggests that a real teaser for the upcoming season will be released soon.

 Rick and Morty are no strangers to love in first season 3 trailer https://t.co/YePQofi97q pic.twitter.com/OtMuHbZlQx